 Sometimes we end up putting things in this quadrant that are actually important, but not urgent, such as exercise, time for self-care, etc., but don’t make that mistake.
 Looking after yourself is very important and should be scheduled as such.

-Action required for tasks in this quadrant: Ditch them.
+Action required for tasks in this quadrant: Dump them.

 Covey points out that effective people stay out of Quadrants III and IV and try to reduce the size of Quadrant I by spending the majority of their time in Quadrant II.
-He states that, “Quadrant II is the heart of effective personal management.”
+He states, “Quadrant II is the heart of effective personal management.”

 So if you want to be getting good with your time management, that is what you need to be aiming for.